Corelle Brands: World Kitchen

+Instant Brands

-On March 4, 2019, the company announced it had entered into a merger agreement with Instant Brands (IB), maker of the Instant Pot kitchen appliance, and Corelle’s chief executive would become the chief executive of the merged company while Instant Brands founder Robert Wang would become the merged company’s "chief innovative officer".
-Financial details of the deal have not been disclosed.
+On March 4, 2019, the company announced it had entered into a merger agreement with Instant Brands, maker of the Instant Pot kitchen appliance, and Corelle’s chief executive would become the chief executive of the merged company while Instant Brands founder Robert Wang would become the merged company’s "chief innovative officer".
+Financial details of the deal were not disclosed.

-On June 2, 2020, the company announced Ben Gadbois as the replacement for Kenneth Wilkes, who retired but will continue to serve on the board of directors.
+On June 2, 2020, the company announced Ben Gadbois as the replacement for Kenneth Wilkes, who retired but continued to serve on the board of directors.
 On January 28, 2021, CEO Ben Gadbois announced Corelle Brands would change its global parent company name to Instant Brands.

-In 2023, after filing for Chapter 11 bankruptcy on June 12, IB sold its appliance business ("Instant" branded products) to Centre Lane Partners.
-On December 22, the sales agreement to Centre Lane for Consumers houseware including Pyrex and the Charleroi Pyrex Manufacturing plant was terminated due to: not being able to obtain requisite regulatory approvals.
+In 2023, after filing for Chapter 11 bankruptcy on June 12, Instant Brands sold its appliance business to Centre Lane Partners, a private equity firm.
+The following year, the company's dinnerware division returned to its name of Corelle Brands and was also purchased by Centre Lane.

-On February 27, 2024, it emerged from bankruptcy under its previous moniker Corelle Brands.
-On September 4, six months after taking over the Pyrex Charleroi plant, Centre Lane Partners' Anchor Hocking announced it would close the Pyrex Manufacturing Plant in Charleroi, PA.
+Anchor Hocking

+Centre Lane Partners transferred ownership of Corelle to Anchor Hocking, another company they owned.
+This arrangement came into public awareness in September 2024 after Anchor Hocking announced plans to close Pyrex's 132-year old factory in Charleroi, Pennsylvania, and relocate production to Anchor Hocking's factory in Lancaster, Ohio.

+The announcement drew intense backlash in Pennsylvania.
+Senators Bob Casey Jr. and John Fetterman each criticized the move and demanded an explanation for how the merger of two major competitors was able to proceed without Federal Trade Commission oversight.
+The State of Pennsylvania filed a lawsuit against Centre Lane Partners that attempted to halt the factory closure, but the case was dismissed by a federal judge.
+After months of uncertainty and multiple temporary closures, Anchor Hocking permanently closed the Charleroi factory in April 2025.